-Cities are uniquely positioned to drive the circular economy forward
+Cities and the circular economy

 Amsterdam city has developed a proactive approach to the sharing economy to support the goals of its ‘living’ Sharing Economy Action Plan.
 It's designed to enable the city, businesses and residents to reap the benefits from sharing platforms, while also identifying and mitigating unintended risks.